Skip to main content

 ParameterDescription

-INSTANCENAMEAppends an instance name description to the LSAM Long Service name and Service Description per instance.
+INSTANCENAMEAppends an instance name description to the agent long service name and service description per instance.

-PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the folder specified for installation.
+PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the installation folder.

-PATH_OUTPUTDetermines if the installation will configure a custom physical path for the location where the programs will write their output files.
+PATH_OUTPUTDefines a custom physical path for the location where programs write their output files.
 If specified, this must be a path on a local hard drive.

-PORT_NUMBER_JORSDefines the port number through which the JORS Service communicates all SMA File Transfer job information.
-Default value: 3110
+PORT_NUMBER_JORSDefines the port number through which the JORS service communicates all SMA File Transfer job information.
+Default: 3110

-PORT_NUMBER_SAMDefines the port number through which the LSAM and the SMANetCom communicate.
-Default value: 3100
+PORT_NUMBER_SAMDefines the port number through which the agent and SMANetCom communicate.
+Default: 3100

 PORT_NUMBER_SMAFTDefines the port number through which all SMA File Transfer communication occurs when not using TLS encryption.
-Default value: 3110
+Default: 3110

-TLS_ACTIVEIndicates whether or not TLS encryption will be used for communication between the LSAM and the OpCon server.
-Default value: True, Range: True, False
+TLS_ACTIVEIndicates whether TLS encryption is used for communication between the agent and the OpCon server.
+Default: True.
+Range: True, False

-TLS_CERT_REVOCATIONIndicates whether or not to validate certificates against the local certificate store's revocation list.
-Default value: False, Range: True, False
+TLS_CERT_REVOCATIONIndicates whether to validate certificates against the local certificate store's revocation list.
+Default: False.
+Range: True, False

-TLS_CLIENT_VALIDATIONIndicates whether or not TLS client validation will be performed.
-Default value: True, Range: True, False
+TLS_CLIENT_VALIDATIONIndicates whether TLS client validation is performed.
+Default: True.
+Range: True, False

-TLS_PORT_NUMBERDefines the port number through which all SMA File Transfer communication occurs when using TLS encryption.
-Default value: 3111
+TLS_PORT_NUMBERDefines the port number for all SMA File Transfer communication when using TLS encryption.
+Default: 3111

 SMA OpCon Agent for SAP